Blott on the Landscape (TV series): Locations

 The series was filmed mainly in the Ludlow area of south Shropshire and north Herefordshire.

 Handyman Hall was filmed at Stanage Park, near Heartsease, Powys, a few miles west of Ludlow.
 The town of Ludlow stood in for the fictitious town of Worford, with a number of pubs and other buildings used there, though the Town Hall used as the courthouse was demolished in 1986.
 Deddington in Oxfordshire was the filming location for the village of Guildstead Carbonell, where two mock buildings were built in the market place, one of which was demolished in the show.
 The Unicorn public house was renamed for the show The Royal George.
 Oxfordshire brewery Hook Norton, in the village of the same name, served as the Handyman brewery where Blott obtains copious supplies of strong ale for the motorway workers.
 It was a drunk, played by Jimmy Nail, who 'demolished' Guildstead Carbonell.

 The Lodge, where Blott lives, was built on land at Blaise Castle Estate near Bristol.
 Sir Giles is seen drawing the proposed motorway route on his Ordnance Survey road atlas - the page is that of south Shropshire/Herefordshire, but with a few minor amendments made showing names of places used in the book and TV series (for instance, "Worford"- a cross between Worcester and Hereford - instead of "Ludlow").
 The maps in the town planning offices show Ludlow and the South Shropshire district, and the map shown at the planning inquiry shows the north Herefordshire/south Shropshire area.

 Changes from the novel

 In the TV version, a series of flashbacks provides glimpses of Blott's past.
-Because the series was set ten years later than the book, Blott would have been too young to have served in World War II, so the flashbacks reveal that he was an incompetent Eastern European soldier who was accidentally carried across Iron Curtain by a balloon, and then taken to England by Lady Maud's father.
+Because the series was set ten years later than the book, Blott would have been too young to have served in World War II, so the flashbacks reveal that he was an incompetent Eastern European soldier who was accidentally carried across the Iron Curtain by a balloon, and then taken to England by Lady Maud's father.